RaquelCode/project0-ricky23i/README.md

-# Project 0: Bike Shop
+# Project 0: Poke Box
 The goal of this project is to show that you can plan, code, prioritize, and meet deadlines.
 Failure to present a satisfactory project will result in a release from training.

 Note: testing is a primary focus of this project.
 A fully-functional application with little-to-no testing is *not* a satisfactory project, but a well-tested application that is missing some functionality may still be satisfactory.

-The application that you will be building will be an API for a bicycle shop.
+The application that you will be building will be an API for a poke shop.
 There will not be a front end for this project, so presentations will be done using Postman.

 ## Due Dates
 The project (all pushed code on your project0-yourname repository) will be due on Monday, December 20th by the end of the day.